 “When you come across a company like this, if they’re legit, they should be able to talk a little bit about the team that’s behind their products.
 This is important – it means that you can get to know the people that have come up with their services, and they can gain the trust of potential clients.
 If they don’t have this, then they’re most likely a scam.
 As you might have already guessed, we couldn’t find anything on their website that talked about a team or anything, which is definitely concerning.”

 The above statements are particularly interesting considering that we’ve proven that both “Jonathon Spire” and “Jason Wise” of EarthWeb.com aren’t real people.
 Their “team” is entirely fabricated - yet they accuse their competitors of being a scam if they don’t share information about their team.
 There are many reasons why a site would not share personal information about their workers, the most obvious being privacy.
-This doesn’t make them a scam, especially when they have real customer support agents answering customer questions to back up their services - something that JonathonSpire.com and EarthWeb.com are notorious for lacking:
+This doesn’t make them a scam, especially when they are able to reply to customer questions in a timely manner to back up their services - something that JonathonSpire.com and EarthWeb.com are notorious for lacking:

 Next, we’ll look into the three most frequently promoted sites that appear on JonathonSpire.com and EarthWeb.com as “alternatives” to QQTube and many other providers.